 Struggling with tech?
 Our Google Certified Digital Leaders are on hand to troubleshoot!
-The IT-savvy team at Sheffield Girls’ consists of pupils aged 7 to 16 and was developed for those who had a particular interest in technology.
+The IT-savvy team at Sheffield Girls’ consists of pupils in our Senior School, aged 7 to 16, and was developed for those who had a particular interest in technology.
 The group was selected after successfully applying for the roles and passing their interviews to find the keenest candidates.
 The programme enhances the overall learning process as well as supporting teachers with technology issues.

 Stephen Wiles, Head of E-Learning said: “The Digital Leaders are dotted around the school and if a teacher is struggling with technology or they need help with graphics for a lesson, or writing a blog, they can ask.